pshrmn/foraging/docs/source/tutorial.rst

 Basics
 ^^^^^^

 Parse the file containing the desired rules and create a :code:`Fetch` object to get content from urls and a :code:`Page` object to gather the desired data from the content.
+All of the content that will be useful for us is available in the static HTML markup, so we can use the default :code:`backend`, :code:`requests_backend` to make requests instead of specifying one.

 .. code-block:: python